pantheon-systems/documentation/source/content/content-staging.md

 ### Staging Content for Approvals

-A publishing workflow plugin like [PublishPress](https://wordpress.org/plugins/publishpress/) provides extra approval features without requiring you to work in a separate environment to stage changes.
+Publishing workflow plugins like [PublishPress](https://wordpress.org/plugins/publishpress/) or [Oasis Workflow](https://wordpress.org/plugins/oasis-workflow/) provide extra approval features without requiring you to work in a separate environment to stage changes.
 This is a useful solution if the primary reason for a staging workflow process is to get approvals and time content releases.
+The [CoSchedule](https://wordpress.org/plugins/coschedule-by-todaymade/) plugin is another resource that allows you to schedule posts.

 ### Staging Content for Complex Use Cases